cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -ShowEveryoneClaim

 Enables the administrator to hide the Everyone claim in the People Picker.
-When users share an item with Everyone, it is accessible to all authenticated users in the tenant's Microsoft Entra ID, including any active external users who have previously accepted invitations.
+When users share an item with Everyone, it is accessible to all authenticated users in the tenant's Azure Active Directory, including any active external users who have previously accepted invitations.

 Note, that some SharePoint system resources such as templates and pages are required to be shared to Everyone and this type of sharing does not expose any user data or metadata.